hosseinv93/GreenMLPredictions/README.md

 # CO2 Emission Prediction
-This repository contains a Jupyter Notebook that demonstrates the prediction of CO2 emissions based on vehicle characteristics using various machine learning techniques.
+This repository contains a Jupyter Notebook that demonstrates the prediction of CO2 emissions based on vehicle characteristics using various machine-learning techniques.
 The project utilizes a RandomForestRegressor and is fine-tuned through GridSearchCV to achieve the best prediction results.
-Additionally, SHAP values are computed to interpret the model's predictions.
+Additionally, SHAP (SHapley Additive exPlanations)  values are computed to interpret the model's predictions.

 ## Dataset
 The dataset used in this project is the `FuelConsumption.csv`, which contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
 It includes over 1,000 records, each describing various aspects of vehicle performance and environmental impact.
 You can download the dataset directly from [IBM Cloud](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDeveloperSkillsNetworkML0101ENSkillsNetwork20718538-2021-01-01).